The best afternoon teas in London

 The Lane, Covent Garden

 Inspired by the stunning surrounds of the saloon, the Regency afternoon tea menu has been created in collaboration with A-list London baker Lily Vanilli and features savoury treats, including a bitesize English crumpet topped with Earl Grey infused cream cheese and smoked salmon; a savoury madeleine with whipped English feta and pickled heritage carrot; and seasonal mini pies in traditional British flavours.
-The mini pies will change seasonally throughout the year, and the current flavour is coronation chicken with caramelised onion chutney.
-Warm scones are paired with salted whipped butter, homemade jam and cream, alongside a decadent sweet selection, which includes Lily Vanilli’s fluffy vanilla cake filled with passionfruit and buttercream, topped by a handmade chocolate cupid; a mini sticky toffee pudding filled with a custard centre and a delicious strawberry ice cream sandwich layered with marshmallow, brown sugar biscuit and dark chocolate.
+The mini pies will change seasonally throughout the year, and the current flavour is Coronation chicken with caramelised onion chutney.
+Warm scones are paired with salted whipped butter, homemade jam and cream, alongside a decadent sweet selection, which includes Lily Vanilli’s fluffy vanilla cake filled with passionfruit and buttercream, topped by a handmade chocolate cupid; a mini sticky toffee pudding filled with a custard centre and a delicious chocolate chip ice cream sandwich.

 From £59 per person, visit thelane.co.uk